Starting with the fall 2019 semester, the way you determine which math and English classes to take has changed.

 Are the extra support classes transferable?

-English 1AX is approved for transfer to CSUs and UCs.
+English 1AX is approved for transfer to CSUs and UCs, but only 4 of the 5 units as transferable to the UCs.
 Math classes with an “S” are not transferable; however the main classes (164, 171, 120)are.

 Can I still take the tutoring classes English 875N and Math 875N?